Buy anything from 5,000+ international stores. One checkout price. No surprise fees. Join 2M+ shoppers on Desertcart.

-The Hobart 770096 Welding Oxy-Acetylene Goggles feature a rigid 50mm dual cup design with a number-5 shade lens, providing professional-grade eye protection against intense welding brightness.
-Equipped with an elastic headband for a secure, comfortable fit and a compact build for easy transport, these polycarbonate goggles combine durability with versatility, making them ideal for both serious welders and creative enthusiasts seeking a rugged, customizable accessory.
+The Hobart 770096 Welding Oxy-Acetylene Goggles feature a rigid 50mm dual cup design with a number-5 shade lens, providing superior protection against the intense brightness of acetylene welding.
+Equipped with an elastic headband for a secure, comfortable fit and a compact form factor, these polycarbonate goggles combine durability and portability.
+Ideal for professional welders and creative enthusiasts alike, they deliver reliable eye safety with a sleek, customizable aesthetic.

 | ASIN | B0017Z04SK |